Boat LPG, Gas, Plumbing, and Heating Services. Installation, Repairs, and Certificates.

 Due to the shape of a narrowboat, with long, narrow corridors, cabins at the far reaches of the boat will not get warm.
-This can be overcome with well-placed stove fans to direct the air, our boat stove fitters can advise on this.
-Many people chose to have some additional heating in the form of radiators powered by a backboiler or a diesel heater or second small stove at the extreme reaches of the boat.
+You can overcome this with well-placed stove fans to direct the air, our boat stove fitters can advise on this.
+Many people chose to have some additional heating in the form of radiators, These are powered by a backboiler, a diesel heater or second small stove at the extreme reaches of the boat.

 Finally, our marine gas engineers can help with all your galley and cooker needs, whether it is installing a boat-specific cooker or converting a suitable domestic appliance.

 Marine Heating Solutions for Barges and Larger Vessels

 As the size of the vessel to be heated increases, so does the strain put on the heating system.
 For larger vessels, there are arguments to be made for installing LPG combi or system boilers.
 Essentially the same as LPG boilers for domestic use, these provide both heating via radiators and hot water.
 Diesel powered marine boilers are also available for use where it is difficult to come by regular supplies of LPG.

 Both of these systems can be scaled up to meet the needs of most larger vessels.
 They do attact a higher upfront cost, but in the long term, installing these systems works out cheaper than constantly maintaining a patched together system.
 We have marine gas engineers on our team (Gas Safe registered) who are able to install LPG systems safely and effectively.